 Examples of approved reports are shelved behind the theses in the open shelving area of the Harrell Health Sciences Library.

-Submissions with an incomplete form or those lacking all required signatures will be returned to the student without review.
+Submissions with an incomplete form will be returned to the student without review.

 Specific deadline dates for each class can be found here.